 I received my B.E.
 (Bachelor of Engineering) in Mechanical Engineering from Jadavpur University, India in 2006.
 After that, I joined Tata Motors (India's largest automobile company), where I was Asst.
 Manager from 2006 to 2007.
-Following the brief industrial experience, in 2008 I started my graduate studies at the Depratment of Mechanical and Aerospace Engineering in University of Central Florida.
+Following the brief industrial experience, in 2008 I started my graduate studies at the Department of Mechanical and Aerospace Engineering in University of Central Florida.
 I received M.S. and Ph.D. degrees, both in Mechanical Engineering, in 2010 and 2012, respectively.
-I was awarded with the Outstanding Dissertation Award for the quality, content and exemplary nature of my PhD research.
+I received the Outstanding Dissertation Award for the quality, content and exemplary nature of my PhD research.
 Since 2012, I have been part of Prof. Chung K Law's research group at Mechanical and Aerospace Engineering Department in Princeton University, where at presents I hold the rank of Associate Research Scholar.

 - Droplets and Jets: Collisions, breakup, coalescence and evaporation